iszczesniak/cpp/move/index.md

 The value of an object can be copied when the object is:

-* used to initialize a new object,
+* used to initialize an object,

 * used in an assignment expression,